- A hair salon can be a steady, profitable business, but before you open one, you need a strong business plan and preparation.

 "With salons on every corner, even in small towns, entering into the market with a specialty or service niche can dramatically increase buzz and press about your opening," said Pamela Jeschonek, owner of Everyday Esthetics Eyebrow Studio.

 Think about what makes your salon unique.
 Is it the services you offer?
 Your attentive staff?
 Your customized experiences?
 Whatever it may be, try to make it a focal point of your identity and grow your business from there.
 In other words, find your niche.
-Growing your business in a niche market is much easier than trying to succeed in a larger, general market.
+Growing your business in a niche market is much easier than trying to succeed in a large, general market.

 4. Talk to distributors.